Order GOBIIFORMES: Family GOBIIDAE (d-h)

 Eviota kermadecensis Hoese & Stewart 2012 ensis, suffix denoting place: Kermadec Islands of New Zealand, only known area of occurrence

-Eviota korechika Shibukawa & Suzuki 2005 in honor of Korechika Yano, Dive Service YANO (Iriomote Island, Japan), who provided many interesting fish species, including type of this one [a noun in apposition, without the patronymic “i”]
+Eviota korechika Shibukawa & Suzuki 2005 in honor of Korechika Yano, Dive Service YANO (Iriomote Island, Japan), who provided many interesting fish species, including type of this one [a noun in apposition, without the genitive “i”]

 Eviota lachdeberei Giltay 1933 patronym not identified, perhaps in honor of Lt.-Col. Philip Frederik Lambertus Christiaan Lach de Bère (1859-1936), Royal Netherlands East Indies Army, who lived in Indonesia, where this goby was collected